Poland syndrome (Poland sequence)

-Poland syndrome is a condition that is present at birth where there is a problem with muscle development that affects one side of a child’s body.
+Poland syndrome is a condition that is present at birth (congenital) where there is a problem with muscle development that affects one side of a child’s body.

-What is Pediatric Poland Syndrome (Poland Sequence)?
+What is Poland syndrome (Poland sequence)?

 Poland syndrome – also known as Poland sequence – is a congenital (present at birth) disorder.
 The main characteristic of Poland syndrome are underdeveloped muscles on one side of the body, which results in problems with the chest, shoulder, arm or hand on that side of the body.